perldude/perldude/README.md

 Been using agile, mainly scrum, for over ten years.
 I was even a scrum master for my dev team at a recent job.
-I've used it enough that I know it's not a silver bullet.
+I've used it enough to know it's not a silver bullet.
 I also know that it does give teams tools that they can use to build a process that works just fine for them.

 ### 18F